The Household Chemicals and Computer Recycling Facility (HCCRF) has reopened.

 molded PET / clamshells

 beach balls, shower curtains, inflatable toys, etc.

-note: fluorescent light bulbs cannot be disposed of curbside.
+note: fluorescent light bulbs cannot be disposed of curbside - see the hazardous section

 If they're worth donating, please do!